rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/refs-in-react/useRef-basics.md

 **useRef** can be used to store and arbitrary value.
 E.g. you might want to use `useRef` to keep a mutable value for the entire life of the component.
 You can think of it as useState (in terms of hooks) but it doesn’t trigger a re-render.
 It’s similar to instance fields (e.g. this.timeoutId) in class components.

-If we just wanted to set an interval, we wouldn’t need the ref (id could be local to the effect) and I can write and clear the id from inside useEffect - like in below case
+If we just wanted to set an interval, we wouldn’t need the ref (id could be local to the effect) and I can write and clear the id from inside useEffect - like in below code

 ```js
 function Timer() {